MATERIALS

 Production process PULLWINDING: tubes are produced with continuous manufacturing technologies: pullwinding.
 In these techniques reinforcement fibres impregnated with resin are drawn through a heated tool to form a product.
 The composite cures into its final shape as the thermoset resin hardens inside the die.
 The product is pulled out from the die by the pulling unit and is cut in desired length.
 Being a continuous process the product can be cut to any length.
 Pullwinding technology gives the possibility to have accurate control of the crosswise and longitudial properties of the final product by adjusting the amount of fibres lengthwise and crosswise.
 Pullwinding process enables the reduction of wall thickness and weight while retaining and improving stiffness and strength compared to conventional pultrusion.
 Each product is carefully optimized according to application and requirements by combining suitable fibres and resin systems and utilizing certain amount of lengthwise and crosswise.

-lightweight, strong, stiff, electrically insulating, chemical resistant, weather proof, thermally insulating, good surface quality, versatile structures, dimensionally stable.
+The advantages: lightweight, strong, stiff, electrically insulating, chemical resistant, weather proof, thermally insulating, good surface quality, versatile structures, dimensionally stable.

 Lenghtwise fibres: The lengthwise fibres bring the composite structure the strength and stiffness needed in the lengthwise direction.
 Alone they yield the highest stiffness possible, as the lengthwise fibres control the lengthwise properties.
 For maximum tensile strength lengthwise fibres are optimal.